 In addition to investigating landscape-scale characteristics of the environmental settings in the data sets, we also investigated selected reach-scale habitat measurements: slope and percent fines.
 Valley floor streams typically have low gradients and may naturally have a high proportion of fine particles (i.e., medial axis < 0.06 mm) in the streambed.
+However, many Central Valley streams may also have elevated levels of fine particles due to human activities, and discerning anthropogenic versus natural sources of sediment can be challenging.

-As expected, conditions in the two study areas differed from the calibration data sets with respect to these two gradients (Figure 4).
+As expected, conditions in the two study areas differed from the calibration data sets with respect to these two gradients (Figure 5).
 Fines were typically under 50% at ASCI calibration reference sites (max: 56%), and below 25% at CSCI calibration reference sites (max 29%).
 A wider range of values was observed at test sites in both study areas, with maximum values of 100%.